wullm/SOAP/README.md

 The code is written in python and uses mpi4py for parallelism.

+## Running on cosma

+The files in the `scripts` directory are made for running on cosma.
+All scripts should be run from the base SOAP directory.
+Before running SOAP you should first create a python environment with `./scripts/cosma_python_env.sh`

 ## Computing halo membership for particles in the snapshot

 The first program, `group_membership.py`, will compute bound